Why indian choose overseas education

 Building Global Perspectives

-• Living in multicultural cities like London, Toronto, or Berlin nurtures global awareness.
+• Living in multicultural cities like London, Toronto or Berlin nurtures deep global awareness.
 Students witness global industry trends, social norms and collaborative behaviours firsthand.
-This experience forms the foundation of high cultural intelligence (CQ)—a major advantage in international careers and cross-border networks.
+This experience forms the solid foundation of high cultural intelligence (CQ), serving as a major advantage in international careers and cross-border networks.

-• At the institutional level, universities rank internationalisation not just on student count but on meaningful integration—leading to growth in empathy and openness among cohorts.
+• At the institutional level, universities evaluate internationalisation based on meaningful integration rather than mere student counts, leading directly to growth in empathy and openness among cohorts.

 Networks and Lifelong Connections